-Food my passion, cooking is fun and health my priority.
+Food is my passion, cooking is fun and health is my priority.
 Ritzinkitchen is formed to showcase my passion and talent and let others learn too.

-Inspired by my mom, Lt.
-Mrs Manjit Kaur, I have started this blog to keep my hobby alive which I may take it up step further in future.
+Inspired by my mom, Late Mrs Manjit Kaur, I have started this blog to keep my hobby alive which I may take it up one step further in future.
 I am not born expert and my recipes are sheer experiments which turned out well enough to be shared.
-Beginners may love it and rest may like to give it a try.
+My aim is to spread love and happiness through healthy food.

 Moong sprouts chat